Published on September 15, 2023

 The selection process for applicants to A100 BSc Medicine includes an assessment of all information on the application form including:

-There are also some important non-academic requirements to meet.
-This includes demonstrating experience in a caring or healthy environment, and this includes familiarising yourself with the School’s fitness to practice criteria and undertaking a criminal record screening and an immunization screening.
+Additionally, there are some important non-academic requirements to meet.
+This includes demonstrating experience in a caring or healthy environment, and this includes familiarising yourself with the School’s fitness to practice criteria and undertaking a criminal record screening and an immunisation screening.

 Academic Requirements